mathiasertl/django-ca/docs/source/cli/cas.rst

 Hostname
 ========

-Running a CA with an OCSP responder or CRLs for certificate validation requires a webserver providing HTTP.
+Running a CA with an OCSP responder or CRLs for certificate validation requires a web server providing HTTP.
 Please configure :ref:`CA_DEFAULT_HOSTNAME <settings-ca-default-hostname>` accordingly.
 You can always override that setting by passing manual URLs when creating a new CA.